 For years you have dedicated yourself to a traditional trade - electrical contractor, plumbing, HVAC installation, roofing - all honorable and highly skilled jobs, but for any number of reasons you find yourself looking to change careers.
 Bad boss, bad pay, bad work/life balance, you name it, everyone has a breaking point.
 Maybe a fresh start in Information Technology is just the change of careers you are looking for.

-In today’s fast paced and highly connected tech industry, seeking out the most relevant and useful career insight into the industry can seem like an intimidating task, especially when innovation in the tech field can change the name of the game overnight.
+In today’s fast paced and highly connected IT industry, seeking out the most relevant and useful career insight into the industry can seem like an intimidating task, especially when innovation in the tech field can change the name of the game overnight.

 Are you a recent graduate looking to enter into the IT world or maybe you are somebody that is considering a career change into a more in demand field?
 Are you someone who can think logically as well as creatively?
 More and more technology employers in the D.C., Maryland and Virginia area are looking for candidates that possess solid computer abilities as well as industry certifications.